gauravsh0812/image2markup_resnet_xfmer/README.md

 An application that maps an image of a LaTeX math equation to LaTeX code.

-This is a fork that works exactly like the original, but updated to work with Python 3.10 since the original repo is no longer maintained and newer GPUs require newer Lightning versions.
-This also fixes [a longstanding issue on the original repo related to using an older Python version](https://github.com/kingyiusuen/image-to-latex/issues/20).
-In fact, since I moved everything to Conda and a bash script, the experience should be much smoother than the original repo.
+This is a fork that was updated to work with Python 3.10 since the original repo is no longer maintained and newer GPUs require newer Lightning versions.
+This also fixes [a longstanding issue on the original repo related to using an older Python version](https://github.com/kingyiusuen/image-to-latex/issues/20) by moving everything to a conda environment.
+It also trains the model on the [normalized Im2latex-100k dataset](https://im2markup.yuntiandeng.com/data/) that has been put through [some additional preprocessing](https://github.com/Adi-UA/image-to-latex/blob/main/scripts/download_and_extract_data.py#L68-L94).

-I did, however, get rid of the api, streamlit and docker since I didn't need them.
+I got rid of the api, streamlit and docker since I didn't need them.

 ## Results